-With more than 2,000 plant species, Kakadu is bursting with life.
-Many of our plants have been used by local Aboriginal people for generations as bush foods, medicines and weaving materials.
+Kakadu is bursting with botanical life.
+Many of its plants are used by Bininj/Mungguy people for food, medicine and craft materials.

-Gonggirr is the most common of the three species of pandanus found in Kakadu.
-It is easily recognised by its ‘cork-screw’ leaf arrangement.
+Gonggirr is the most common of the three pandanus species found in Kakadu.
+You can recognise it by its ‘corkscrew’ leaf arrangement.

 The dead leaves hang in skirts, providing a sanctuary for wrens, bats, mice and lizards.
 The ripe orange fruits are a favourite food of sulphur-crested cockatoos.

-Aboriginal people use the leaves of this pandanus for weaving baskets and mats.
-The large clusters of woody nuts, madjamairerri, contain seeds that are eaten raw or roasted.
+Bininj/Mungguy use the leaves of this pandanus to weave baskets and mats.
+The large clusters of woody nuts (madjamairerri) contain seeds that can be eaten raw or roasted.

-This tall grass lines Kakadu’s lowlands in the late tropical summer (February-March), when its flower spikes can grow up to 4 metres high.
+This tall grass lines Kakadu’s lowlands in the late tropical summer (February-March), when its flower spikes can reach four metres high.

-In Banggerreng time, around April each year, the ‘knock em down storms’ arrive and flatten the speargrass ahead of another dry season.
+In banggerreng time (around April each year), the ‘knock em down storms’ arrive and flatten the speargrass ahead of the dry season.

-This small native tree has the most beautiful yellow flowers, which appear in the dry season as the plant loses its leaves.
-The flowers develop into green capsules, then harden and turn brown.
-The capsules split open to release a cotton wool-like material called kapok to which the seeds are attached.
+This small native tree produces stunning yellow flowers as it loses its leaves in the dry season.
+The flowers develop into green capsules, which harden and turn brown.
+The capsules then split open to release seeds attached to a cotton wool-like material called kapok.

-This is a common tree in Kakadu - look for dark woolly bark on the lower half of the tree’s trunk, with smooth white bark on the upper trunk and branches.
-It is known as Andjalen
+This common Kakadu tree has dark woolly bark on the lower half of its trunk and smooth white bark on the upper trunk and branches.
+The local people call it andjalen.

 The woollybutt is a calendar tree – a tree that helps people determine the season and the work they need to do.